Helena, Montana

-Helena was founded as a gold camp during the Montana gold rush, and established on October 30, 1864.
+Helena was founded as a gold camp during the Montana gold rush on July 14, 1864, following the discovery of gold at Last Chance Gulch by the Four Georgians.
+It was formally established on October 30, 1864.
 Due to the gold rush, Helena became a wealthy city, with approximately 50 millionaires inhabiting the area by 1888.
 The concentration of wealth contributed to the city's prominent, elaborate Victorian architecture.
+The local daily newspaper is the Independent Record.
+The city is served by Helena Regional Airport (HLN).